anonymousaccountsetting/DataQAHelper2/README.md

 python defaultUI.py
 ```

-> 🗂 This is the **original lightweight prototype**, which supports model fitting and uses the OpenAI API for LLM-based answering.
+> 🗂 This is a **original lightweight prototype**, which supports model fitting and uses the OpenAI API for LLM-based answering.

 ```
 python defaultUIforLocal.py
 ```

-> 💻 This is the **original lightweight prototype** with support for local LLM answering via Ollama, along with model fitting.
+> 🗂 This is a **original lightweight prototype**, which supports model fitting and uses the local LLM answering via Ollama.

 ## Prototype workflow
 **Step 1:**